eithanshavit/SlackMeetTweet/README.md

 ![Slack slash command](Assets/slashcommand.png)

 The *slash command* is sending a POST request to a server that records the tweet in a database.
 The app polls the database every time it wants to display the next tweet.
-In this case I used Parse to listen to the POST requests, and to host the data.
+In this case I used [Parse](http://www.parse.com) to listen to the POST requests, and to host the data.
 They just make it so easy to do.
 But in a real deployment this could easily be ported to the company's servers.

-This repo hosts the Swift code for the iPad app, and the Pares CloudCode for the POST requests.
+This repo hosts the Swift code for the iPad app, and the Parse CloudCode for the POST requests.

 ### To Do